Southwest Florida College

-Southwest Florida College (SWFC) was a private career training college in Florida.
-It has campuses in Fort Myers, Tampa and Port Charlotte, as well as a "learning site" in Bonita Springs.
-In 2014, Southern Technical College Suncoast LLC, acquired these campuses and changed the name to Southern Technical College.
+Southwest Florida College (SWFC) was a private career training college in Florida founded in 1974.
+It had campuses in Fort Myers, Tampa and Port Charlotte, as well as a "learning site" in Bonita Springs.
+In 2014, Southern Technical College Suncoast LLC acquired these campuses and changed the rebranded them to Southern Technical College.
 Currently, these campuses offer Bachelor's, Associate's and diploma programs on campus and online.